 - Current News

-UH conducts a periodic community health needs assessment (CHNA) for each UH hospital facility in order to help identify the community’s most crucial health needs.
+As part of our commitment to the Northeast Ohio community, UH identifies the most pressing health needs of each community we serve through a periodic community health needs assessment (CHNA) and our 2019 Implementation Strategy for each UH hospital facility.
 Learn more about the most recent UH Geauga Medical Center CHNA.

 Comprehensive Health Care and Medical Treatment